usnistgov/SFA/README.md

 Microsoft Excel is required to generate spreadsheets.
 CSV (comma-separated values) files will be generated if Excel is not installed.

-**You must first install and run the NIST version of the STEP File Analyzer and Viewer before running your own version.**

-- Go to the [STEP File Analyzer and Viewer](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer) to download the software
-- Extract STEP-File-Analyzer.exe from the zip file and run it

 Download the SFA files from the GitHub 'source' directory to a directory on your computer.

 - The name of the directory is not important